Follow discussions on the Fediverse with Mastodon RSS Feeds

 @Mastodon is at the URL shown below.

-And it's not just individual Mastodon users you can get an RSS feed for.
 You can also get an RSS feed for hashtags, along with home, local, and federated timelines on any Mastodon instance supported.
 For example, here are all the supported timelines you can get an RSS feed for on the mastodon.social instance.

 |Timeline||URL (e.g.)||RSS Feed (e.g.)|